Linhao-Qu/Linhao-Qu.github.io/_pages/about.md

 * National Scholarship, Ocean University of China, 2017.09 and 2019.09
 * National First Prize, China Undergraduate Mathematical Contest in Modeling, 2018.09

-> CCF refers to the 'List of recommended academic conferences and journals of China Computer Federation'. [[CCF]](https://www.ccf.org.cn/ccf/contentcore/resource/download?ID=185981)
+> CCF refers to the 'List of recommended academic conferences and journals of China Computer Federation'. [[CCF]](https://www.ccf.org.cn/ccf)
-> TH-CPL refers to the 'List of recommended academic conferences and journals in computer science of Tsinghua University'. [[TH-CPL]](https://numbda.cs.tsinghua.edu.cn/~yuwj/TH-CPL.pdf)
 > \# refers to multiple first authors and * refers to multiple corresponding authors.